 This obstruction can be due to

-- nasal congestion caused by allergies, a cold, or a sinus infection
+- nose congestion caused by allergies, a cold, or a sinus infection

 - deviated septum